hmrc/income-tax-mtd-changelog/README.md

 * Please note that the date shown is the date that the change was released to the Sandbox or Production.

 ---
+### 5 January 2024

+The following change is now available in Sandbox:

+#### business-details-api

+New endpoint `Create and Amend Quarterly Period Type for a Business`.
+* This endpoint enables you to create and amend the type of quarterly reporting period used for a business for a specific tax year.

 ### 4 January 2024

 The following changes are now available in Sandbox: